oroinc/documentation/frontend/javascript/js-unittests.rst

 .. code-block:: bash

    npm run test

-Remember to change the path to `platform/build` directory, if it is different in your application.

 To run testsuite with a custom configuration, you can use the command line parameters which overwrite the parameters in the configuration file.